-The Safety and Health Survey Section collects, reviews, refines and publishes the Survey of Occupational Injuries and Illnesses (SOII) data for certification to the U.S. Bureau of Labor Statistics (BLS).
-The data, used by both state and federal departments of labor, provides accurate estimates of North Carolina's work-related injury and illness rates and counts, as well as details about demographic and case characteristics for injured workers.
-The state total recordable incidence rate for injuries and illnesses in the private sector was 2.2 for every 100 full-time employees in 2022, which was significantly below the national rate of 2.7.
-The 2022 nonfatal injury and illness rate for North Carolina is statistically unchanged from 2021 and remains at an all-time low.
+The Safety and Health Survey Section collects, reviews, refines and publishes the Survey of Occupational Injuries and Illnesses data for certification to the U.S. Bureau of Labor Statistics (BLS).
+The data, used by both state and federal departments of labor, provides accurate estimates of North Carolina's work-related injury and illness rates and counts as well as details about demographic and case characteristics for injured workers.
+The state total recordable incidence rate for injuries and illnesses in the private sector was 2.0 for every 100 full-time employees in 2023, which was significantly below the national rate of 2.4.
+The 2023 nonfatal injury and illness rate for North Carolina is statistically below the 2022 rate and marks a new all-time low.
 See Figure 1.